rwieruch/blog_robinwieruch_content/pages/work-with-me/index.md

 Hi there, my name is Robin Wieruch and I am a Freelance React Developer from Berlin, Germany.
 With more than a decade of web development expertise, I have ventured into the realm of freelance React development in 2017.
 Since then I have worked with various companies on their products.
 I am fluent in German and English and I offer consulting and freelancing for web development in React.js with TypeScript or JavaScript.

 While I am highly specialized in frontend development with React, I gained lots of experience over the years as T-shaped developer who is also proficient in backend development with Next.js and Node.js.
-I shipped my own full-stack products to market (e.g. CloudCamping), wrote various best-selling books about JavaScript and React, and created a popular blog about web development.
+I shipped my own full-stack products to market (i.e. CloudCamping), wrote various best-selling books about JavaScript and React, and created a popular blog about web development.
 You can hire me as/for:

 * Product Development (Solo/Team)
 * Consulting and Development